 The MA program is designed to prepare students for work in the full range of environments where SLP services are delivered.
 One of these environments is the public school system.
 For this reason, students must meet curriculum requirements of the Pennsylvania Department of Education (PDE).
-WCU's SLP graduate program has been approved by PDE to meet the standards of eiligiblity for the Educatiaonl Specialist in Speech-Language Pathology.
+WCU's SLP graduate program has been approved by PDE to meet the standards of eiligiblity for the Educational Specialist in Speech-Language Pathology.
 Students may apply for this certification through the Teacher Information Management System (TIMS) at the conclusion of their graduate program.
-Students wishing to apply for this certification must apply for Formal Admission to Teacher Education (FATE).
+Students wishing to apply for this certification must apply for Teacher Candidacy.
 Details about this process are found later in this document under Certification in the Schools.